mballance/mballance.github.io/projects.md

 The PyVSC library uses the [Boolector](https://github.com/boolector/boolector) SMT solver to implement SAT solving.
-Additional algorithms are needed to implement iterative constraint (ie foreach) expansion, constraint partitioning, and uniform randomization.
-While Python is great as a front-end interface for the user, it doesn't excel at high-performance computing.
+Additional algorithms are needed to implement iterative constraint (eg foreach) expansion, constraint partitioning, and uniform randomization.
+While Python is great as a front-end interface for the user, it doesn't excel at high-performance computation.

-libvsc is a new implementation in C++ of the core data model, coverage collection, and randomization algorithms.
+libvsc is a new C++ implementation of the core data model, coverage collection, and randomization algorithms.
 Early measurements indicate that libvsc is roughly twice as fast as PyVSC.